ast-hugger/fabulae/text/pressurised.md

 'Exactly!
 Hide in plain sight, that's his game.
 Well, he won't hide from Scotland Yard.'
 Lestrade straightened his coat with an air of determination.
 'I'm going to send a couple of constables to bring him in for questioning.
 Tonight, before he has a chance to disappear.'

-I watched Holmes's face carefully, expecting him to object, to point out some flaw in Lestrade's reasoning that had escaped the Inspector's notice.
-Instead, Holmes simply nodded.
+Holmes nodded.

 'An excellent plan, Lestrade.
 By all means, bring Mr. Marsh in for questioning.
-A few hours of scrutiny at Scotland Yard may prove most illuminating.'
-He paused, as though a thought had just occurred to him.
-'Though I wonder if you are casting your net wide enough.'
+A few hours of scrutiny at Scotland Yard may prove most illuminating.
+Though I wonder if you are casting your net wide enough.'

 'Wide enough?
 What do you mean?'